dingmeng-xue/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/day/02-azure-spring-apps-enterprise-introduction/README.md

   --verbose
 ```

-* This command will take 10+ minutes to complete, as we are configuring lot of components for this Azure Spring Apps Enterprise instance.
+* The above `az spring create` command will take 10+ minutes to complete, as we are configuring lot of components for this Azure Spring Apps Enterprise instance.
 You can observe the output in the shell, e.g.

 ```text
  - Creating Service ..